steffytw/python-django/README.md

 ```
 python manage.py startapp myNewapp
 ```
-- Step 2  Go to settings.py file in the djangoProject1 and update the installed apps with the created app name.
+- Step 2  Go to settings.py file in the djangoProject1 folder and update the installed apps with the created app name.

 ```
 INSTALLED_APPS = [